dbrown-admin/github-slideshow/_posts/0000-01-02-dbrown-admin.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our githubstudent slide!"
 ---
 This is dbrown-admin's slide
 Use the left arrow to go back!